MicrosoftDocs/Viva/Viva/connections/edit-viva-home.md

 3. Run `Set-SPOHomeSite-HomeSiteUrl <homesiteURL> - VivaConnectionsDefaultStart <$true/$false>`

-      - The parameter should be set to $false to use the new home experience as the default landing experience
+      - The parameter should be set to $false to use the new home experience as the default landing experience.
-      - The parameter should be set to $true to use a home site as the default landing experience
+      - The parameter should be set to $true to use a home site as the default landing experience.

 **Example:**
 <br>